 (a) its commitment to bribery prevention;

 (b) its general approach to mitigation of specific bribery risks, such as those arising from the conduct of intermediaries and agents, or those associated with hospitality and promotional expenditure;

 (c) a commitment to carry out business fairly, honestly and openly; and

 (d) a commitment to zero tolerance towards bribery.

-In view of the above, the ERA Board has noted that the procedures specified in this paper are in place and should remain in place for the purposes of bribery prevention.
+In view of the above, the ERA Board has noted and brought to the attention of all ERA members that the procedures specified in this paper are in place and should remain in place for the purposes of bribery prevention.